Roberto Bautista Agut: Personal life

 Roberto's nickname is "Bati".
 His father, Joaquín, a former football player and a banker, died in November 2019 during the Davis Cup tournament; his mother, Ester, who died unexpectedly in May 2018, owned a clothing store in Castellón de la Plana.
 Bautista Agut started playing tennis at the age of five when his mother signed him up to play on the weekends.
 His favourite shot is his forehand.
 His idols growing up were Juan Carlos Ferrero and David Ferrer.

 Beyond tennis, he enjoys horseback riding (he owns seven horses) and playing various sports.
 He played football for Villarreal C.F. until he was 14 when he decided to focus on his tennis career.

 Bautista Agut is married to Ana Bodí Tortosa.
 The couple were married on 30 November 2019.
 Their first child, a boy, also named Roberto, was born in September 2020.

+Equipment

+Bautista Agut signed with Mizuno footwear and apparel.
+Previously he used Lacoste apparel.
+He uses Wilson ProStaff tennis racquet.